mikejohnson51/hyAggregate/README.md

 # Next Generation Water Resource Modeling Hydrofabrics

-This is the repository is designed to build hydrofabric artifacts for the NOAA Nextgen framework.
+This repository is designed to build hydrofabric artifacts for the NOAA Nextgen framework.

 An introduction can be found [here](https://mikejohnson51.github.io/hyAggregate)